joeriexelmans/sccd/test/README.md

 ```
 python3 test.py semantics
 ```
 This will create a 'build' directory with compiled statechart models.
-It is safe to remove this directory after testing, but this directory serves as a 'cache' for build artifacts.
+It is always safe to remove this directory, it merely serves as a 'cache' for build artifacts.

 ## render.py